How Much Do Land Surveys Cost in Potter County, TX in 2026?

-Potter County is home to Amarillo, Bishop Hills, Tascosa (historic) and covers Texas Panhandle High Plains with flat to gently rolling terrain; the Canadian River cuts through the northern county forming Palo Duro Canyon nearby; elevations around 3,500 feet.
-Survey costs here reflect the county's specific terrain, deed record complexity, and level of development activity.
+Potter County is home to Amarillo, Bishop Hills, and Tascosa (historic).
+Texas Panhandle High Plains with flat to gently rolling terrain.
+The Canadian river cuts through the northern county forming palo duro canyon nearby.
+Elevations around 3,500 feet.
+Survey costs here reflect the specific terrain, deed record history, and level of development activity in each part of the county.

 What Drives Survey Costs in Potter County